achimgaedke/pyprojroot2/doc/public_interface.md

 # Public Interface

-Pile of ideas, references, pointers...

-## here

-Another package, but based on pyprojroot?
-No, a submodule, easily importable.

-Missing:
+Mixture of:
+* the not too R specific parts of rprojroot (rest in separate module)
+* the pyprojroot 0.2.0 interface
+* the RootCriterion class

+Outstanding issues:

-* subdir: I believe can be emulated by providing path as a relative path
+* subdir: I believe can be emulated by providing path as a relative path, see also https://github.com/r-lib/rprojroot/issues/84 - revisit `has_basname` implementation.
-* make_fixed_file: use pathlib features

-There are some extra commands, which might or might not need a separate implementation, see `here.py`.

-Is there an expectation of caching?

 ## pyprojroot

-how to set the default root criterion?
+How to set/manage the package's default root criterion?

 Biggest challenge: make it easy to tailor a root criterion.
-Second challenge: provide convenience and legacy functions at the correct location.

-Consider using OrderedDict as base class, exposing methods to users.
-Unnamed parameters will be automatically named and put into the dict at the beginning.

 Measure performance...

 ## Missing Criteria:

 * for regular expression, some subdir argument, where to search for the file/dir.
-* pattern matching directories, entries in general
+* pattern matching directories specifically
 * a rule matching a dir or file's name with the directory's basename as a component, e.g. `<project>/<project>.Rproj` ...
 * criteria testing absence of files... or generic negation?!
-* a function testing the directory should be convertable into a criterion
+* add more predefined criteria closer to the python universe

 ## Observed use cases